Intervention/docs/image/v4/modifying-images/animations.md

 > public Image::removeAnimation(int|string $position = 0): ImageInterface

-Turns an animated image into a non-animated one by discarding all animation frames of the current image instance except the one at the given position.
+Converts an animated image to a static image by discarding all animation frames of the current image instance except the one at the given position.

 The position can be specified as an integer or string value.
-With integer, the exact frame number starting from 0 is used as the remaining frame.
+With an integer, the exact frame number starting from 0 is used as the remaining frame.
 String values must be a percentage value between `0%` and `100%` and the remaining frame number is only determined approximately.